Did you know that changing the time of day you take your thyroid medication may impact your thyroid function?

 These symptoms are concerning and if you experience these symptoms you should see your physician.

-Part of this reason has to due with the rapid absorption of T3 in the body and the rise in serum T3 levels about 2-3 hours after taking the medication.
+Part of this reason has to do with the rapid absorption of T3 in the body and the rise in serum T3 levels about 2-3 hours after taking the medication.

 This immediate release usually results in better tissue levels throughout the body but can also come with many side effects.